canonical/curtin/doc/topics/storage.rst

 use the disk in later commands, but will not check if the disk has a valid partition table, and will only verify that the disk exists.

-It can be dangerous to try to move or resize filesystems and partitions containing data that needs to be preserved.
+It can be dangerous to try to move or re-size filesystems and partitions containing data that needs to be preserved.
 Therefor curtin does not support preserving a disk without also preserving the partitions on it.
 If a disk is set to be preserved and curtin is told to move a partition on that disk,